vmware-archive/vmware-pks-deploy/README.md

 This is a project intended to document and automate the process required for a PKS + NSX-T deployment on vSphere.

+## Extra documents

+These documents are not public yet.
+They are linked here for VMware internal users, but should be converted over time into publicly consumable documents.

-Read
+* Read
-[Niran's step-by-step NSX-T deploy](https://onevmw-my.sharepoint.com/:w:/r/personal/nevenchen_vmware_com/_layouts/15/Doc.aspx?sourcedoc=%7B06F3406E-D0A2-42AE-9F5C-F35583D92EDF%7D&file=Deploy%20NSX-T%20with%20Concourse%20V1%2004-27-2018.docx&action=default&mobileredirect=true) for a step-by-step manual deploy using some automation.
+[Niran's step-by-step NSX-T deploy](https://onevmw-my.sharepoint.com/:w:/r/personal/nevenchen_vmware_com/_layouts/15/Doc.aspx?sourcedoc=%7B06F3406E-D0A2-42AE-9F5C-F35583D92EDF%7D&file=Deploy%20NSX-T%20with%20Concourse%20V1%2004-27-2018.docx&action=default&mobileredirect=true) for a step-by-step manual deploy using some automation

-## End-to-end PKS Deploy

-The overall process for a full PKS deployment is

 * Use the PoC [Planning Reference](https://vault.vmware.com/group/vault-main-library/document-preview?fileId=38127906) document to vet the planned deployment
-* Use the [PKS Configuration Worksheet](https://vault.vmware.com/group/vault-main-library/document-preview?fileId=38127882) to identify and track needed configuration
+* Use the [PKS Configuration Worksheet](https://vault.vmware.com/group/vault-main-library/document-preview?fileId=38127882) to identify and track needed configuration that must be captured as YAML for the pipelines to work properly

+## High level end-to-end PKS deploment

+The overall process for a PKS and NSX-T deployment is

-* Starting with a new vcenter, or a new cluster in an existing vcenter
+* Start with a new vcenter, or a new cluster in an existing vcenter
+* Deploy a PKS deployment server.
+This has Pivotal Concourse for running pipelines, and all the needed binaries and tools to do an automated deploy of PKS and NSX-T
+* Use a default configuration YAML or create a new one for NSX-T and another for PKS.
+These describe what the final deployment will look like
+* Apply the pipelines to your configuration
+* Connect to the Concourse UI
+* Trigger pipelines to:
+  * deploy NSX-T
+  * deploy PKS

+To get the inital OVA, you must bootstrap.
+That process looks is:

+* Start with a machine with access to a vCenter
+* Download this code as described below
+* Create a container with tools needed to operate on vCenter
-* Bootstrap: Deploy a jump box
+* Deploy a ubuntu 16.04 cloud image into vCenter
+* Boot the stock VM using cloudinit to set usernames/passwords/ssh keys
+* Run ansible playbooks against the VM to provision everything needed to make a deploy server, including:
   * install concourse
   * download and host needed binaries
-* Use a default configuration or create a new configuration
-* Apply pipelines + configuration for the following in concourse:
-  * deploy nsx-t
+  * host container images needed by concourse

+At this point, you have two choices:

+* export the VM as an OVA for a future deployment
-  * deploy PKS
+* use the running VM to perform  a deploy now

+Assuming you want to do these things, continue into the details of this process below:

 ## Get the code